Shreek195/100Days-Of-Coding-Challenge/Day 1/Problem 2/readme.md

+# Sum

+This repository contains a solution to the Codeforces problem **"Sum"** (Problem 1742A).
+You can find the problem statement [here](https://codeforces.com/contest/1742/problem/A).

 ## Intuition

 The problem requires checking if any of the three given integers can be expressed as the sum of the other two.
 Since the integers are small (from 0 to 20), a direct comparison approach is efficient.